RoboSail/RoboSail/hardware/compass/CompassREADME.txt

 A heading of 0 degrees is pointing towards True North.
 A heading of 90 degrees is pointing East, 180 is South, 270 is West.

-For RoboSail we change to a different fram of reference where East is 0 deg, North is 90 deg, West ia 180 deg, and South is 270 deg.
+For RoboSail we change to a different frame of reference where East is 0 deg, North is 90 deg, West ia 180 deg, and South is 270 deg.
 To get this do RoboSailHeading = (360 - heading) + 90
 We also use roll to find the heel of the boat.